Imanm02/CE415-TML/README.md

 ## Slides

-The "Slides" folder contains the course slides used by Dr. Movaghar during the lectures.
+The "Slides" folder contains the course slides used by Prof. Movaghar during the lectures.

 ## Sources

 The "Source" folder contains any additional course materials in the lectures or assignments.

 ## Maintainer